Mortgage Payment (P&I) | ||

 Overview of Massachusetts Housing Market

-The $480,600 median home value in Massachusetts is well above the national mark.
+The average price of a home in Massachusetts is well above the national average.
 Massachusetts homeowners also pay high property taxes and homeowners insurance rates.

 Product | Today | Last Week | Change |